plooploops/windows-containers-AD/Scenarios-Read-Me/README-Persistent-Volume-Azure-Files.md

 ```
 ##### Set up SMB Link on the *Host*

-Run the SMB set up script:
-**.\scripts\persistent-volume-mount-prep-azure-file-smb.ps1**, and make sure to point to the **correct locations** for the Azure File Share.
+Run the SMB [setup script](../scripts/persistent-volume-mount-prep-azure-file-smb.ps1), and make sure to point to the **correct locations** for the Azure File Share.
 ```
 .\scripts\persistent-volume-mount-prep-azure-file-smb.ps1
 ```